 The parts of a song are the main sections that form the structure or outline of the whole composition.
 The most common parts are the Chorus, Verses, and Bridge.
 Songs might also have an Intro, Outro, and variations on the other parts.

-Here’s a list of the most common parts of a song:
+Here’s are the most common parts of a song:

 What are song sections?